-The Agency establishes privacy procedures, responsibilities, and departmental framework for incorporating privacy in the system development life cycle (SDLC) of information technology (IT) assets that store, process, or transmit VA information.
+The Agency establishes privacy procedures, responsibilities, and departmental framework for incorporating privacy in the System Development Life Cycle (SDLC) of Information Technology (IT) assets that store, process, or transmit VA information.

-Administrative procedures are in place for the two primary types of users that access the HTR application, HTR System Administrators and VA clinical staff.
+Administrative procedures are in place for the two primary types of users that access the EDIS application, EDIS System Administrators, and VA clinical staff.
+All access to EDIS is handled through VistA keys.

-HTR System Administrator(s) access the information system in order to maintain the functionality of the system, which requires elevated privileges and is associated with their position.
+EDIS System Administrator(s) access the information system in order to maintain the functionality of the system, which requires elevated privileges and is associated with their position.
 The access is granted through the VA onboarding process via the Electronic Permission Access System (ePAS) process.
 Only users with a need-to-know and a valid business need are granted access.
 Administrative access requires management approval, provided on a least privilege basis, and is reviewed quarterly.

-VA clinical staff are granted access to the system in order to access the census and survey reports regarding Veterans enrolled in the Home Telehealth (HT) program who utilize HT technology devices.
-This provides the ability for HT Care Coordinators to input Quality Improvement Reports (QIR) to its vendors who provide support to the Veterans.
-These reports inform the vendors if the devices are working correctly or inaccurately reporting health information.
-Access is granted by going to the HTR application link (located on the VA network) where they are presented with a registration screen (after passing SSOi) which allows them to request access upon authorized approval.
+VA clinical staff are granted access to the system in order to access the EDIS application regarding Veterans receiving care.
+This provides the ability for VA clinical staff to provide quality care to the Veterans.
+Access is granted by going to the EDIS application Uniform Resource Locator (URL) accessible on the VA network only where they are presented with a registration screen (after passing SSOi) which allows them to request access upon authorized approval.
 Only users with a need-to-know and a valid business need are granted access.

 8.1b Identify users from other agencies who may have access to the system and under what roles these individuals have access to the system.
 Who establishes the criteria for what PII can be shared?

-The HTR application is only accessible on the VA network and only reports statistical information and does not contain personal data.
+The EDIS application is only accessible on the VA network.